 The Summer Program for Future Doctors (SPFD) includes:

-- A demanding academic medical curriculum with over 220 hours of Anatomy, Biochemistry, and Neuroscience and Physiology.
+A demanding academic medical curriculum with over 200 hours of Human Gross Anatomy, Biochemistry, Neuroscience and Physiology.

-- 32 hours of learning and study skills, strategies for increasing reading power, which help students become more effective and efficient learners.
+Sessions focused upon enhancement of learning and study skills and strategies for increasing reading power.
+Academic counselors are available to help students become more effective and efficient learners.

-- 24 hours of orienting students to the community and social aspects of the health care environment with topics such as verbal, nonverbal, communication, interviewing skills, medical ethics, moral reasoning, medicine and the law, and diversity.
+Orientation to the community and social aspects of the health care environment with topics such as verbal and nonverbal communication, interviewing skills, medical ethics, moral reasoning, medicine and the law, and diversity.

-- 10 hours of learning opportunities for students to witness medicine in action, observe procedures, and develop relationships with staff at primary care sites within the community and BSOM Outpatient Clinics.
+Physician shadowing opportunities allowing students to witness medicine in action, observe procedures, and develop relationships with staff at clinical sites within the community and Brody School of Medicine clinics.

 The non-matriculating program is geared towards students with a commitment to a career in medicine along with strong academic potential.
 The non-matric program aims to develop average students into more competitive applicants for medical school.
 The goal of the non-matric component of SPFD is to: